LaunchPadLab/slack_twitter_app/README.md

   ### Create Slack Outgoing Webhook

-2. Create Slack Outgoing Webhook using the URL from the Heroku deploy.
-Make sure to select an appropriate trigger word.
+2. Create Slack Outgoing Webhook using the URL from the Heroku deploy **adding the endpoint** `/slack_webhooks`.
+Make sure to also select an appropriate trigger word.

   `https://slack.com/apps/build > Build Your Own > Make a Custom Integration > Outgoing Webhooks`